HatchedDocs

 • Return a 2xx within 10 seconds, or Hatched retries the delivery.

-• Retry schedule: +5s, +30s, +5min.
-After the third failure the delivery is marked failed in the delivery log but the state in Hatched is already correct.
+• Up to 4 attempts (initial + 3 retries at +5s, +30s, +5min).
+After the fourth attempt fails the delivery is marked failed in the delivery log, but the state in Hatched is already correct.

 • If your handler is expensive, ack fast and push to a queue.